 #2 Whose points are they?
 Check the authenticity.

 Most times you won't know whose points they are - who is the legal owner?
 The risk is that the points are not legitimately authorised for your use.

-There’s a chance some points may been accrued through account hacking, stolen from family members or other methods.
+There’s a chance some points may been accrued through account hacking, stolen, bought from the dark web or other methods.

 #3 Airlines could catch you out either intentionally or unintentionally